bartoszb0/cleanly/README.md

 ### Why Supabase

-Using Supabase as a backend-as-a-service meant skipping infrastructure setup entirely - no Express server, no ORM configuration, no auth system from scratch.
+Using Supabase as a backend-as-a-service meant skipping infrastructure setup entirely.
 Supabase provides a type-safe PostgreSQL client, built-in auth with email verification flows, row-level security policies, and a Realtime WebSocket layer for chat.
-This kept the focus where it belonged: the frontend.
+This kept the focus on the frontend.

 ### Why Server Actions over API Routes

 Next.js Server Actions let you call a TypeScript function directly from a component - no `fetch('/api/...')`, no HTTP method handling, no request body parsing.
-They run on the server, keep sensitive logic off the client, and integrate natively with Next.js cache invalidation via `revalidatePath`.
+They keep sensitive logic off the client, and integrate natively with Next.js cache invalidation via `revalidatePath`.
 They're also type-safe end-to-end since there's no HTTP boundary where type information is lost.
 For a frontend-focused project they removed an entire layer of boilerplate without any tradeoffs.

 ---